ivanleomk/website-v4/content/blog/three-lessons-manus.md

 I joined Manus on July 27th.
 Just under five months later, on December 17th, we announced that we had crossed [$100M in ARR](https://manus.im/blog/manus-100m-arr) in 8 months after launch — the fastest startup to ever reach that milestone.

-At Manus, a feature has to be 屌 (diào)—fucking sick or it doesn't ship.
-Any model with a basic harness can build a landing page.
-We're chasing the tasks that make you go "holy shit."
-High ceiling, complicated, the kind of thing that seems like it shouldn't work until it does.

 Making this work has been intense.
 I've been in the office five days a week, often from 10 AM to midnight.
 And I've shipped more in this period than any other time in my life"

 - [Mail Manus](https://manus.im/features/mail)